 - Once installed, click Activate to make it your active theme.

 The WordPress theme repository only lists free themes that have passed a review process.
 This does not guarantee quality or long-term maintenance, but it does mean the theme met basic coding standards at the time of submission.
+If you are picking a theme primarily for SEO reasons, WordPress SEO tips for small businesses covers why “best SEO theme” is mostly a marketing label and which lightweight themes (GeneratePress, Astra, Kadence, Blocksy) actually deliver the underlying speed and clean HTML that helps rankings.

-Uploading a zip file
+Uploading a zip file#

 Premium themes from developers like Astra Pro, GeneratePress, Divi, or Flavor are distributed as zip files.
 So are themes purchased from marketplaces like ThemeForest.